7 Tips for the Employee Schedule Creator in Your Life!

 4) Forget about Adjustments

 Self Scheduling gives employees a tremendous amount of autonomy.
 If you’re interested in keeping them, you just did the right thing.
 The ability to better determine when and where they’ll be “there” – or anywhere – is a huge boost to your ability to keep and grow the relationships that your organization wants to keep.
+Keeping everyone in the loop with apps such as Google Calendar allows your workforce to remain in touch while being independent.

 6) Consider the implications of 24 hour scheduling